akashn-oss/Azure-Capstone-project/Readme.md

 # Step 10: Connect to the Virtual Machine

-The VM can be accessed using Basiton.
+The VM can be accessed using Bastion.

 <img width="1113" height="614" alt="Screenshot 2026-03-10 093417" src="https://github.com/user-attachments/assets/02ddcf8d-2704-455a-8d4e-7ea26a8715c8" />